mikewren/meshcore-ha/README.md

 - Home Assistant (version 2023.8.0 or newer)
 - MeshCore node with firmware that supports API commands
-- For BLE: Bluetooth adapter on the Home Assistant host
+- For BLE: Bluetooth adapter on the Home Assistant host (direct connection only; proxy connections don't work with PIN pairing)
 - For USB: USB port on the Home Assistant host

 ## License